-- In addition to certificates and the traditional username and password, a second factor authentication device provides a secondary rolling numerical password that changes over time (like every 60 seconds). - O Why is this good? - Decause now even if bad guys have stolen your username, password, and ID number and have your Certificates installed on their machine, it's all completely useless without the device to tell them what the current rolling numerical password is.
+- In addition to certificates and the traditional username and password, a second factor authentication device provides a secondary rolling numerical password that changes over time (like every 60 seconds). - O Why is this good?

+Because now even if bad guys have stolen your username, password, and ID number and have your Certificates installed on their machine, it's all completely useless without the device to tell them what the current rolling numerical password is.

-- O The rolling second password can be sent either to: - A cellphone in the form of an SMS text message - A landline telephone - O A cell phone app with a Accept/Deny button - A cell phone app that displays the rolling numerical password - O A USB Yubikey - A DUO D100 hardware token that displays the numerical password
+- O The rolling second password can be sent either to: - A cellphone in the form of an SMS text message - A landline telephone - A cell phone app with a Accept/Deny button - A cell phone app that displays the rolling numerical password - A USB Yubikey - A DUO D100 hardware token that displays the numerical password

-- The DUO cellphone app and landline telephones are the easiest to use once they're set up. - The DUO cellphone app can receive a push notification that allows the user to accept or decline access. - The landline telephone will ring the user who then picks up the receiver and presses any random telephone keys to approve authorization.
+- The DUO cellphone app and landline telephones are the easiest to use once they're set up. - The DUO cellphone app can receive a push notification that allows the user to accept or decline access. - The landline telephone or cellphone will ring the user who then picks up the receiver and presses any random telephone keys to approve authorization.

-- The USB Yubikey needs to be set up by your IT person via a special Yubico setup app and then handed to you. - O The Yubikey must then be connected via a USB port. - Move your mouse to the Passcode line where the second password is prompted, then press the Yubikey button to automatically paste the password into the second password box. - O Yubikeys don't work well with iMacs unless you have a USB extension cable.
+- O The USB Yubikey needs to be set up by IS&T via a special Yubico setup app and then handed to you. - The Yubikey must then be connected via a USB port. - Move your mouse to the Passcode line where the second password is prompted, then press the Yubikey button to automatically paste the password into the second password box. - Yubikeys are less convenient to use with iMacs unless you have a USB extension cable so the USB ports on the back are front accessible.